What Are Wraparound Mortgages in Texas?

-A wraparound mortgage (also called a mortgage wrap) is a special form of seller financing that provides property sellers and buyers with an alternative to the traditional property sale.
-Wraparound mortgages are a legal form of seller financing in Texas and are often favored in situations where a buyer may not be able to obtain a favorable form of traditional financing from a bank or other lending institution.
+A wraparound mortgage (also called a mortgage wrap) is a special form of seller financing.
+It provides property sellers and buyers with an alternative to the traditional property sale.
+These mortgages are a legal form of seller financing in Texas and are often favored in situations where a buyer may not be able to obtain a favorable form of traditional financing from a bank or other lending institution.

 This article will provide a basic overview of wraparound financing and the advantages and disadvantages of its use.
 When you are considering selling or buying real estate in Austin, Round Rock, Cedar Park, or Pflugerville using a wraparound mortgage, you should consult an Austin real estate lawyer to help guide you through how best to structure the transaction, prepare the proper documents you need, and make sure that the transaction is handled efficiently.